 The ACGME and Neurosurgery RRC have provided core curriculum and core competency standards that must be met at each stage of the neurosurgical residency.
 Each resident is expected to meet these standards on the appropriate schedule; faculty evaluations will include an assessment of each resident's progress toward these goals.
 In response to this ACGME requirement for competency in these areas, all residents are expected to participate in core competency training as defined by the program.

-The clinical program is organized around five distinct services within the parent institution on the Penn State Health:
+The clinical program is organized around five distinct services within Penn State Health:

 Four adult neurological services:

 - Red service (with an emphasis on cerebrovascular surgery, endovascular neurosurgery, skull base surgery, and neuro-oncology)

 - Blue service (with an emphasis on complex spine surgery, peripheral nerve surgery and stereotactic and functional neurosurgery)

-- White service (with an emphasis neurocritical care and neurosurgical trauma)
+- White service (with an emphasis on neurocritical care and neurosurgical trauma)

 - Pediatric neurosurgical service

 Residents are required to participate in a research activity during their residency, and time has been set aside during the rotations for this pursuit.
 The department has a wealth of opportunities in basic, translational, and clinical research in all areas of neurosurgery.
 In addition, there are strong collaborations with researchers in other Penn State University departments both in the College of Medicine and the rest of the University.

 PGY-2, PGY-3, PGY-4